GunioRobot/sass4j/README.md

 plugin and a servlet filter, I will try to add some API sugar so that it can be invoked from any JVM language without all of the overhead of creating new script engines every time.

-### Maven Plugin
-The next step is to use the API and create a maven plugin for build time compilation and a servlet filter to serve up the stylesheets at runtime if you desire.

 ### Git Submodule for Sass source
 For now I have just copied and hacked the latest source from Sass to get it to work here.